-A healthier, vegan version of Swedish cardamom or cinnamon rolls – folded, twisted, & knotted to create a beautiful layered bun.
+A healthier, vegan version of Swedish cinnamon or cardamom buns – folded, twisted, & knotted to create a beautiful layered roll.
 These are made with spelt flour, coconut oil, and coconut sugar.

 Cinnamon buns are a big thing around here, in Northern Europe, but also in my family.
 I seem to make them for every special occasion and at least once or twice a month otherwise, but I’ve never shared my standard recipe here on the blog.
 This is my personal favourite, with an even mix of cardamom alongside the cinnamon, coconut sugar, and maple syrup or honey to add a little extra caramel flavour and that trademark stickiness.
 These cardamom knots have been universally adored by anyone I’ve ever given them to so I hope that if you add them to your kitchen, your friends and family will love them just as much.

 Usually when I have posted a cinnamon bun recipe, it’s been more of a creative take on a standard recipe.
 There are chocolate orange and date cinnamon buns, an apple cinnamon bun cake, and a pumpkin spice version all floating around.
 They’re all great and I love them, but this is the recipe I turn to the most, and I hope it can become a staple that you return to as often as I do.

 When I make them I follow a loose recipe, starting with a certain amount of milk, oil, and yeast, then adding flour while kneading until the dough reaches the right consistency.
 I’ve outlined that below alongside a more concrete recipe, but the important thing to note is that the dough shouldn’t be sticky any longer once it’s ready to go for its first rise.
 It should be soft but shouldn’t stick to your finger if gently poked.